cscheffauer/evening_routine/README.md

     - Review your goals
     - Allow a moment of reflection and prayer
     - Good night! 🌛
+  - Check your plans of today
+  - See the history of routines
+  - Get motivation by watching funny giphys

 ## Coming up soon